-The RiverNorth Flexible Municipal Income Fund, Inc. (the "Fund") seeks to provide current income exempt from regular U.S. federal income taxes (but which may be includable in taxable income for purposes of the Federal alternative minimum tax) with a secondary objective of total return.
+The RiverNorth Managed Duration Municipal Income Fund, Inc. the ("Fund") seeks to provide current income exempt from regular U.S. federal income taxes (but which may be includable in taxable income for purposes of the Federal alternative minimum tax) with a secondary objective of total return.

-The Fund's Managed Assets (as defined in Note 2 below) are allocated between two principal strategies: Tactical Municipal Closed-End Fund ("CEF") Strategy (managed by RiverNorth Capital Management, LLC ("RiverNorth" or the "Adviser")) and Municipal Bond Income Strategy (managed by MacKay Shields LLC ("MacKay Shields")).
-RiverNorth determines which portion of the Fund's assets is allocated to each strategy and may, from time to time, adjust the allocations.
-The Fund may allocate between 25% to 65% of its Managed Assets to the Tactical Municipal CEF Strategy and 35% to 75% of its Managed Assets to the Municipal Bond Income Strategy.
+The Fund's Managed Assets (as defined in Note 2, below) are allocated between two principal strategies: Tactical Municipal Closed-End Fund ("CEF") Strategy managed by RiverNorth Capital Management, LLC ("RiverNorth" or the "Adviser"), and Municipal Bond Income Strategy managed by MacKay Shields LLC ("MacKay Shields").

+RiverNorth determines the portion of the Fund's assets to allocate to each strategy and may, from time to time, adjust the allocations.
+The Fund may allocate between 25% to 50% of its Managed Assets to the Tactical Municipal CEF Strategy and 50% to 75% of its Managed Assets to the Municipal Bond Income Strategy.

-The Tactical Municipal CEF Strategy typically invests in municipal CEFs and exchange-traded funds ("ETFs") seeking to derive value from the discount and premium spreads associated with CEFs.
+The Tactical Municipal CEF Strategy typically invests in municipal CEFs and exchange-traded funds ("ETFs") and other investment companies seeking to derive value from the discount and premium spreads associated with CEFs.
 The Municipal Bond Income Strategy primarily invests in municipal debt securities of any credit quality, including securities that are rated below investment grade.
-RiverNorth and MacKay may use various techniques to manage the duration of the Fund's portfolio in an attempt to mitigate the risks associated with changes in interest rates.
+RiverNorth and MacKay Shields may use various techniques to manage the duration of the Fund's portfolio in an attempt to mitigate the risks associated with changes in interest rates.
+Under normal market conditions, the Fund will seek to maintain a weighted average effective duration on Managed Assets of +/- 3 years relative to the Bloomberg U.S. Municipal Bond Index.